 The meaning of the default route will be discussed in the following section.
 Below the routing table, you will be prompted for the IP address of the entry to delete.
 Note that entries will be matched by string comparison, so if you enter an address or other text common to more than one entry, then more than one entry will be selected for deletion.
 After you have entered the address to delete, you will be asked for confirmation, and any and all routes which would be deleted are displayed (this could be from none to all of the static routes, depending on the text you entered.)
-If you press 'y', all of the routes displayed under the confirmation request will be deleted regardless of your answer to the confirmation request.
+If you press 'y', all of the routes displayed under the confirmation request will be deleted.
+Note that if no routes appear following the confirmation request, then none will be deleted regardless of your answer to the confirmation request.